muppet9010/factorio-muppet-streamer/README.md

 - Mandatory = the option must be provided.
 - Mandatory Special = the option is/can be mandatory, see the details on the option for specifics.
 - Optional = you are free to include or exclude the option.
-The default value will be listed and used when the option isn't included.
+The default value will be listed and used when the option isn't included or is a nil value.
+As well as not including optional settings you can also pass in `null` to JSON strings or `nil` to Lua objects, if you wish to have the setting name included to improve readability between different commands.

 #### Number ranges